The Bankrate promise

 - Over one-third of Americans have less savings in 2022 than they did the year before, while almost a quarter have more saved.

-- Personal loans — a type of emergency loan — have an average interest rate of 11.08 percent.
+- Personal loans — a type of emergency loan — have a record-breaking average interest rate of 11.44 percent.

 - The average approved personal loan applicant has a credit score of 741.